fakhripraya/forefront-chronos/README.md

 # Chronos

-This is the main credential service mainly used for coolie file distribution system.
+This is the main credential service mainly used for app file distribution system.

 Feature Included: